d-a-ve/credit-card-form/readme.md

-## This is a Challenge from the Web Developer Mentor Community, it is a credit card form.
+## This is a challenge from the Web Developer Mentor, it is a credit card form.
-Images of the credit form in desktop and mobile view is below
+Images of the credit card form in desktop and mobile view is below

 ![desktop-normal-state](https://user-images.githubusercontent.com/108290182/183456165-2be6f486-1ef9-4144-88d9-a97218bf6314.png) ![mobile-normal-state](https://user-images.githubusercontent.com/108290182/183456203-793d4aa0-5f99-48a9-882b-15a58f77dd29.png)